IsraelBlaer/IsraelBlaer/README.md

 🌱 I’m currently learning and honing my skills in Nest.js, exploring its powerful features and best practices.

-💞️ I’m looking to collaborate on projects related to fintech and backend development.
+💞️ I’m looking to collaborate on projects related to backend development and building amazing software product.
 I'm passionate about building robust and scalable systems to solve real-world problems.

 📫 How to reach me:
   - GitHub:https://github.com/IsraelBlaer